Protest song: South America

+Argentina

+In Argentina, protest songs have been a powerful tool for political and social change, particularly during the military dictatorship and the ongoing struggle for human rights.
+Notable protest songs include León Gieco's "Los Libros de la Buena Memoria," which addresses the horrors of the Dirty War, Patricio Rey y sus Redonditos de Ricota's "Que Ves el Cielo," critiquing societal inequality, and Charly García's "La Memoria," reflecting on the dictatorship's impact.
+Other significant artists like Víctor Heredia ("Soy el Mar") and Mercedes Sosa ("Desapariciones") have used their music to mourn victims of political repression and call for justice, making protest music a vital part of Argentina's cultural resistance.

 Chile

 While the protest song was enjoying its Golden Age in America in the 1960s, it also saw many detractors overseas who saw it as having been commercialized.
 Chilean singer-songwriter Víctor Jara, who played a pivotal role in the folkloric renaissance that led to the Nueva Canción Chilena (New Chilean Song) movement, which created a revolution in the popular music of his country, criticized the "commercialized" American protest song phenomenon that had been imported into Chile.
 He criticized it thus:

 The cultural invasion is like a leafy tree which prevents us from seeing our own sun, sky and stars.
 Therefore in order to be able to see the sky above our heads, our task is to cut this tree off at the roots.
 US imperialism understands very well the magic of communication through music and persists in filling our young people with all sorts of commercial tripe.
 With professional expertise they have taken certain measures: first, the commercialization of the so-called 'protest music'; second, the creation of 'idols' of protest music who obey the same rules and suffer from the same constraints as the other idols of the consumer music industry – they last a little while and then disappear.
 Meanwhile, they are useful in neutralizing the innate spirit of rebellion of young people.
 The term 'protest song' is no longer valid because it is ambiguous and has been misused.
 I prefer the term 'revolutionary song'.

 Nueva canción (literally "new song" in Spanish) was a type of protest/social song in Latin American music which took root in South America, especially Chile and other Andean countries, and gained extreme popularity throughout Latin America.
 It combined traditional Latin American folk music idioms (played on the quena, zampoña, charango or cajón with guitar accompaniment) with some popular (esp.
 British) rock music, and was characterized by its progressive and often politicized lyrics.
 It is sometimes considered a precursor to rock en español.
 The lyrics are typically in Spanish, with some indigenous or local words mixed in.

 In 2019, "A Rapist in Your Path" (Un violador en tu camino) was first performed in Chile to protest rape culture and victim shaming.
 Videos of the song and its accompanying dance went viral, spreading across the world.